Hypotheses Testing from Complex Survey Data Using Bootstrap Weights: A Unified Approach: Basic Setup

 \section{Basic Setup}

-Suppose that a finite population $U_N$ of size $N$ is randomly generated from a super-population model with density function $f( y ; \theta_0)$ for some $\theta_0 \in \Theta \subset \mathbb{R}^p $, where $\Theta$ is the parameter space.
-From the finite population $U_N$, a probability sample $A$ of size $n$ is selected with known first-order inclusion probability $\pi_i$, and the sampling weights are obtained as $w_i =\pi_i^{-1}$.
-We are interested in making inference about $\theta_0$.
+Suppose that a finite population $U$ of size $N$ is randomly generated from a super-population model with density function $f( y ; \btheta_0)$ for some $\btheta_0 \in \Theta \subset \mathbb{R}^p $, where $\Theta$ is the parameter space.
+From the finite population $U$, a probability sample $A$ of size $n$ is selected, and the corresponding sampling weight is denoted as $w_i$.
+We are interested in making inference about $\btheta_0$.

-The pseudo maximum likelihood estimator of $\theta_0$ is given as
+The pseudo maximum likelihood estimator of $\btheta_0$ is given as